Skip to main content

 By Elinor Florence

 My family members, on both my mother’s and my father’s sides, served in the Canadian forces in both world wars.
-But I also have another connection with wartime: my husband’s family.
+But I have another connection with wartime: my husband’s family.

 He was born in Berlin after the war and emigrated to Canada as a young man.
 His father Kurt Drews flew with the Luftwaffe, and his mother Gerda Kernchen lived through the bombing of Berlin and its occupation by Russia at the end of the war.